Humphery7/catholic_project/README.md

 1. Deploy the Flask API on Render.

-2. Create a PostgreSQL database on Render and set the database URL as an environmental variable.
+2. Create MongoDB Database and deploy with MongoDB Atlas.

 ## Contributing